asymingt/libsurvive_ros2/README.md

 $ docker compose run libsurvive_ros2 colcon test
 ```

-This will checkout a lightweight ROS2 rolling container, augment it with a few system dependencies, checkout and build the code and drop you into a bash shell as user `ubuntu` at the home directory `~/ros2_ws/src`.
+This will checkout a lightweight ROS2 rolling container, augment it with a few system dependencies, checkout and build the code and drop you into a bash shell as user `ros` at the home directory `/home/ros/ros2_ws/src`.
 If you'd rather build and test for ROS2 Foxy on arm64, as an example, you'd do this:

 ```sh
 $ docker compose build --build-arg ARCH=arm64 --build-arg ROS_DISTRO=foxy